mevCJ/logo-packer/README.md

 /Library/Application Support/Adobe/CEP/extensions
 ```

+<i>note: if the CEP extension folder doesn't exist, simply create one in /Library/Application Support/Adobe </i>

 ### Enabling debug mode:

-Win:
+**Windows:**
+1. Run regedit
-regedit > HKEY_CURRENT_USER/Software/Adobe/CSXS.9, (CSXS.8 for CC 2018) then add a new entry PlayerDebugMode of type "string" with the value of "1".
+2. Navigate to HKEY_CURRENT_USER/Software/Adobe/CSXS.9, (CSXS.8 for CC 2018)
+3. Add a new entry named PlayerDebugMode of type "string" with the value of "1".

-macOS:
+**macOS:**

-In the terminal, type: defaults write com.adobe.CSXS.10 PlayerDebugMode 1 (The plist is also located at /Users/<username>/Library/Preferences/com.adobe.CSXS.10.plist)
-(CSXS.8 for CC2018)
+In the terminal, type: defaults write com.adobe.CSXS.10 PlayerDebugMode 1 (The plist is also located at /Users//Library/Preferences/com.adobe.CSXS.10.plist) (CSXS.8 for CC2018)

 ## Download from Adobe Exchange